openhpc/cloudwg/aws-ohpc-template/example-templates/compute/compute.md

  - Route table for internal cluster traffic
  - Route table for external (internet) traffic
  - Route added to the external route table, directing traffic via the IGW
- - Elastic IP address for a NAT Gateway
- - NAT Gateway (to forward traffic from the "private" subnet to the internet)
- - NAT route (adding a route table rule to allow out-bound traffic via the NAT GW)
+ - NAT route (adding a route table rule to allow out-bound traffic via the controller instance)
  - External access security group (allowing SSH access from any IP)
  - "Public" subnet (192.168.0.0/24) in the first AZ of the region
  - Association between the public subnet and the external traffic route table